 - After successfully working through 25 minutes, a pomodoro is “done”.
 As a reward, you get five minutes of free time.
 After four pomodori, you can take a longer break.

-Especially for tasks that do not initially yield visible results, the completed pomodori illustrate the work done and thus have a motivating effect – for example, when reading, thinking, revising etc.
+Especially for tasks that do not immediately yield visible results, the completed pomodori illustrate just how much work you have actually done and help keep you motivated – for example, when reading, thinking, revising etc.

-You can also keep rising panic under control: simply check off one pomodoro after another.
+The technique can also help you keep rising panic under control: simply focus on checking off one pomodoro after another.

 Here’s what you need for this technique: